Nerwyn/material-rounded-theme/README.md

 Don't like the blue accents?
 You can choose a different Material You base color!
 [See below for more](#material-you-colors).
 Requires an additional JS resource script.
 Does not require card-mod.

 This theme also includes "Transparent Card" versions with transparent card backgrounds.
 It also includes separate light and dark versions of all themes for niche use cases.
+These variations are combined into many different versions of the theme.

 ## Material You - A Fully Featured Implementation of Material Design 3